Privacy Policy

 Interaction

-2. where you are a Practitioner, we may collect information about your qualifications, registrations, training and education background from third party sources, for purposes which include verifying your status as a qualified medical practitioner.
+- where you are a Practitioner, we may collect information about your qualifications, registrations, training and education background from third party sources, for purposes which include verifying your status as a qualified healthcare practitioner.

 Data Usage